-Appeals to the Dean must be made within 15 calendar days after the student has been notified of the instructor’s decision.
-In appealing to the Dean, the student may rebut the instructor’s analysis.
+Appeals to the School Dean must be made within 15 calendar days after the student has been notified of the instructor’s decision.
+In appealing to the School Dean, the student may rebut the instructor’s analysis.
 The student may list new documentation only in support of this rebuttal, but not in support of the original arguments.
-The Dean will analyze the appeal, the instructor’s response, and the student’s rebuttal, and make a written decision based on the standards cited above.
-Should the Dean approve the student’s appeal, the instructor must be informed of this decision.
-If the instructor does not appeal (or declare an intent to appeal) within 15 working days after being notified, the Dean will file a “Change of Grade” form along with a copy of the written decision to the Registrar’s Office.
+The School Dean will analyze the appeal, the instructor’s response, and the student’s rebuttal, and make a written decision based on the standards cited above.
+Should the School Dean approve the student’s appeal, the instructor must be informed of this decision.
+If the instructor does not appeal (or declare an intent to appeal) within 15 working days after being notified, the School Dean will file a “Change of Grade” form along with a copy of the written decision to the Registrar’s Office.

 Appealing to the Executive Vice Chancellor

-Appeals to the Executive Vice Chancellor for Academic Affairs must be made within 15 calendar days after the appealing party has received the Dean’s decision.
-If an appeal to the Executive Vice Chancellor is made, the appealing party must submit a rebuttal to the Dean’s decision.
+Appeals to the Executive Vice Chancellor for Academic Affairs must be made within 15 calendar days after the appealing party has received the School Dean’s decision.
+If an appeal to the Executive Vice Chancellor is made, the appealing party must submit a rebuttal to the School Dean’s decision.
 The Admissions and Academic Affairs committee will consider appeals in closed session.
-In evaluating the veracity of the circumstances cited, the committee may (at its discretion) call the student, the instructor and/or Dean, or other parties.
+In evaluating the veracity of the circumstances cited, the committee may (at its discretion) call the student, the instructor and/or School Dean, or other parties.

 Persons called by the committee may be accompanied by a person of their choice for emotional support or for advice.
 Such persons, however, are not permitted to answer questions or otherwise participate in the discussion.
 The committee may also ask for some of the supporting evidence.
 The committee will make the final decision in an executive session.
 The decision must be based on the above standards.

-To change the decision of the Dean, at least half of the number of committee members (excluding members who recused themselves) must vote in favor.
+To change the decision of the School Dean, at least half of the number of committee members (excluding members who recused themselves) must vote in favor.
 The committee will notify the student of its decision.
 If the committee upholds the student’s grade appeal, a “Change of Grade” form with a copy of the committee’s decision will be submitted to the Registrar’s office.